nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-depth-first-search/index.md

 So what is our base case?

-TODO
-If we discovered our goal or not.
+Our base case is whether or not we discovered our goal.
 ```js
     dfs(goal, v = this.vertices[0]) {
         const discovered = [];